“What’s the difference between males and females?” Kenneth asked his wife Barbara one evening.

 “Indeed there is.
 Surely you’ve noticed how women and girls, even little girls, punctuate their conversation and provide emphasis with their hands.
 Think about it.
 And most of that hand and finger flavor for a conversation is done daintily and delicately with a flexible wrist.
 Yes, there are boys and men that often use their hands when they talk but this activity is much more limited and the wrist is usually rigid.
 And rather than two hands, a man might use the fist or a finger for emphasis.
 Remember the incredible job that the late Philip Seymour Hoffman did in portraying Truman Capote in the 2005 movie “Capote”?
 Let me tell you, he had those s-sounds and the flexible wrist and delicate hand and finger movements down perfectly”.

 “Well, there’s no point really.
 Maybe in my need to organize and categorize to better understand, I just loosely divide people, men and women, boys and girls, into groups, actually continua – one for females and one for males.
 At end of one are clustered all the characteristics that we commonly accept for extreme femininity and on the other are those that represent extreme masculinity.
 And along these continua are males with greater or lesser of the characteristics described and females with more or less of the characters defined as female.
-Also somewhere along those continua are gay men and gay women who perhaps exhibit some characteristics of the opposite sex, like that key s-sound or a distinctive gait.
+Also somewhere along those continua are gay men and gay women who perhaps exhibit some characteristics of the opposite sex, like that key s-sound or a distinctive walk.
 And I don’t really think that noticing things about people and thinking about them is at all sexist.
 I think that I’m just interested in those things and find that maybe I notice them more than other people.
 There’s nothing wrong with that – I’m not making a value judgement, just an observation.”

 But before I stop talking, I have to mention one more thing, Barbara, please don’t roll your eyes, about the s-sound in one’s speech.
 Have you ever noticed the peculiar ’s’ sound that is exhibited primarily by some men from the southwest, especially Texas, that is more an ‘sh’ sound than an ’s’, like an exaggerated or ultra masculine male s-sound?
 They tend to pronounce the name of their state “Tekshesh”, pretty much like President Johnson did.
 Do you know what I mean?
 “Yesh, we live in the United Shtaytsh of America”.
 I mean it’s not a complete ‘sh’ sound but it’s close and definitely not really the commonly heard s-sound.
 You hear it from some of those retired generals that serve as the “military experts” or “ekshpertsh” as they would “shay” it, on cable news, excuse me, cable “newsh”